-A Before each use, inspect Kosmos Torso, Kosmos Torso-One or Kosmos Lexsa for damage, such as cracks, splitting, or sharp edges.
+Before each use, inspect Kosmos Torso, Kosmos Torso-One or Kosmos Lexsa for damage, such as cracks, splitting, or sharp edges.
 If damage is evident, discontinue using the probe, and contact your EchoNous representative.
-A Use only accessories recommended by EchnoNous.
+Use only accessories recommended by EchoNous.
 Do not connect Kosmos Torso, Kosmos Torso-One or Kosmos Lexsa into any device other than Kosmos Bridge.
 Do not attempt to plug Kosmos Torso or Kosmos Torso-One into the side USB port.
-1
+While scanning with Lexsa, do not disconnect the AC power if it is already connected.